Photo credit: Chas de Swiet

 Using this classic form of live music to film Chas is seeking to re-interpret his relationship to the films, the experiences expressed within them and by extension to societal attitudes towards people with mental health problems and their reflection on the definition of ‘treatment’ in institutions.

 A deeply personal and extended journey, exploring the massive highs and lows, and most importantly humour, coming from the films.

 Chas’ explorations will be mediated through the creation of a safe space inspired by the healing power of nature.

 5 mins of madness or 2 hours and 8 mins if you have the stamina!

 filmpro, Studio 3, 1 – 15 Cremer Street, London E2 8HD

-Level access is provided from the street entrance to the filmpro studio.
-The event is suitable for ages 16+.
+Level access was provided from the street entrance to the filmpro studio.
+The event was suitable for ages 16+.

 Chas de Swiet

 Chas is an artist mainly working with sound and music.
 His musical progression has been from a classical violinist through to a world music and ambient DJ and then on to playing in bands and producing music for film, dance, theatre and events.